What's a good credit score for a home loan application? | SA Home Loans

 The financial decisions your credit record lists are used as an indicator of your future financial behaviour — be they good or bad.
 A repeated history of missed or late payments can indicate that your financial situation is unstable.
 Non-payments that have escalated to a default, court judgment or declaration of bankruptcy can reveal that you lack the means or ability to manage your financial responsibilities.
 Other negative indicators are making many credit applications over a short period, using the maximum amount of credit available to you on one particular account.

 You might think that refraining from taking out credit at all is a good thing, but a lack of history can indicate that you have no experience managing your credit.
-Positive indicators include having a limited number of accounts that you keep up to date and pay timeously as well as having an active credit line you use frequently but don't use to the maximum limit.
+Positive indicators include having a limited number of accounts that you keep up to date and pay timeously, as well as having an active credit line you use frequently but don't use to the maximum limit.

 How to improve your credit score